 DSUs have been utilized as a means of reducing the cash payable by the Company for amounts owing to non-executive directors.
 A DSU is a notional share that has the same value as one share of the Company as at the grant date.
-DSUs are settled with the issuance of common shares to directors when they retire from the Board.
-As DSUs are equity settled, they are fair valued based on the market value of the shares at the grant date.
+DSUs are settled with the issuance of common shares to directors when they retire from the board.
+As DSUs are equity settled, they are fair valued based on the market value of the shares at the grant date and recorded as share based compensation expense in contributed surplus over the vesting period.

-As at November 30, 2021 and August 31, 2021, a total of 1,551,694 DSUs were outstanding having been previously granted to directors of the Company.
-No additional DSUs were granted during the three month period ended November 30, 2021 or during the year ended August 31, 2021.
+As at November 30, 2022, a total of 737,680 DSUs were outstanding (November 30, 2021 - 1,551,694) having been previously granted to directors of the Company.
+No additional DSUs were granted during the three month period ended November 30, 2022 or during the year ended August 31, 2022.
+During February 2022, the Company issued 814,014 common shares in settlement of DSUs to a retired director.